lapayne/blog.thepaynetrain.com/source/_posts/devops/genestealers-and-shadow-it.md

 ## The Blight of the Unseen Hybrid

 Genestealer Cults are defined by their hybrid nature: a fusion of human form (some would say the perfect form #allhailtheemperor) and heretical alien genetic taint.
-They appear as normal citizens, workers, officials, even members of the defence force, but beneath the surface, they are something else entirely.
+They appear as normal citizens, workers, officials, even members of the defense force, but beneath the surface, they are something else entirely.

 **The Shadow IT Hybrid:** This is the unsanctioned script or the personal SaaS account that pulls data from the secure, central system and integrates it with a faster, more modern external tool.
 It's a functional, but unmanaged hybrid solution.
 It performs a key task and may even be a vital part of the workflow, but its security, dependencies, and data flow are completely invisible to the main organization's defense (the IT Security team), leaving a gap through which the genestealers can further spread.